Discover AITEZA

 Quick Start

-If Dataroom: Create a dataroom and upload a few core, clean documents first.
+If using datarooms: Create a dataroom and upload a few core, clean documents first.

 Wait until processing finishes (you'll see status change / files listed as processed).